zpainter/iassist/content/about/general-assembly-minutes-2011.md

 R. Rice reported that the Publications Committee will become the Communications Committee.
 There will need to be a new charge as we think carefully about the ways IASSIST communicates.
 W. Piovesan has stepped down as chair and R. Rice will take his place.
-In a \"web site by the numbers\" report, R. Rice mentioned some of the work of the twelve members of the web team: they have held 20 Skype meetings, twelve featured members, eleven years of past conference presentations, all back issues of the IQ are scanned and will be posted soon, 301 tweets and a few less Facebook posts, thirty-four blog posts, and one hundred new resources on data management and curation.
-All members are able to post to the blog -- use the \"contact us\" for questions.
+In a "web site by the numbers" report, R. Rice mentioned some of the work of the twelve members of the web team: they have held 20 Skype meetings, twelve featured members, eleven years of past conference presentations, all back issues of the IQ are scanned and will be posted soon, 301 tweets and a few less Facebook posts, thirty-four blog posts, and one hundred new resources on data management and curation.
+All members are able to post to the blog -- use the "contact us" for questions.
 K. Boye Rasmussen said that there is a short report on the web site that everyone should check out.
 He also encouraged everyone to participate through authoring articles or editing.